-Social media has become a hub for free workouts and fitness advice — especially over the past ten months when we have been forced to take our workouts from the gym to the living room.
+Social media has become a hub for free workouts and fitness advice — especially over the course of the pandemic when we were forced to take our workouts from the gym to our living room.

 “I’m not a runner, and running on the treadmill was not working for me,” Giraldo told TODAY via email.
 “I started playing around with the settings, and at the time, my gym’s treadmill had 12 incline as the max.
 The three miles per hour felt right, like walking, and my grandma had always told me that 30 minutes of exercise a day was all you needed.
 That’s how the combination started.”